-You can simply apply by clicking here.
-Our application is completely online based.
-You can track your application’s progress and see your decision all through our online application system.
+Our application is completely online, which you can access here.
+You can also track your application’s progress/status, and view your decision all through our online application system.

 A Master’s degree is NOT a sufficient substitute for the TOEFL.